believemanasseh/ktor-panel/README.md

 ## Testing

-To run the tests for this project, you can use the following Gradle commands:
+To run the tests for this project, you can use the following Gradle command:

-### Running All Tests

 ```bash
 ./gradlew test